Eurovision Song Contest 1996: Postcards

 The "postcards" were 70-second video introductions shown on television whilst the stage is being prepared for the next contestant to perform their entry; the postcards for each country at the 1996 contest was made up of three segments.
 In the first segment the participating country was highlighted geographically on a map of Europe, followed by video footage of that country's competing artist or artists in their home country during their day-to-day lives, which also featured each artist packing a branded backpack with important items which they would take with them to Oslo.
 The second segment featured footage of nature scenes in Norway as well as Norwegian people in everyday life, often accompanied by music from Norwegian electronic group Subgud.
-The final segment consisted of a pre-recorded good luck message from a representative of each respective country in the language of that country.
+The final segment consisted of a pre-recorded good luck message from a governmental representative from each respective country in the language of that country.
 The seniority of these figures varied between the different countries; among the contributors were then-President of Turkey Süleyman Demirel, who survived an assassination attempt on the day of the contest, and then-Prime Minister of Portugal António Guterres, who would later become the Secretary-General of the United Nations in 2017.
 The individuals who provided messages for each country are shown below, alongside the position which they held at the time of the contest and the language in which they provided their message.